shred/acme4j/src/site/markdown/usage/recovery.md

 The ACME server identifies your account by the public key that you provided on registration.
 If you lose your key pair, you will be unable to access your account.

-ACME offers two ways of recovering access to your authorizations and certificates in case you have lost your key pair.
-However, both ways involve creating a new account, and transfering your data to it.
+ACME offers a contact-based way of recovering access to your authorizations and certificates in case you have lost your key pair.
+However, it involves creating a new account, and transfering your data to it.
 You will not be able to regain access to your old account.

 Individual CAs may offer further ways of recovery, which are not part of this documentation.